SenseLogic/BIT/README.md

 ```
 --split <size> : find non-excluded files larger than `size` in the current folder,
-                 split them inside the `.bit/` folder and append their paths to the `.gitignore` file
+                 split them inside the `.bit/` folder and update the `.gitignore` file
 --join : rebuild large files from the fragments stored inside the `.bit/` folder
 ```